 The AFA Balance & Hearing Institute works with most major manufacturers and can almost always find something that fits your hearing needs, your technology wishes and your financial concerns.
 We offer the latest technologies from trusted companies with outstanding customer service.

-The AFA Institute offers a 60-day no-risk trial period for all new hearing aid fittings utilizes Real Ear/ Speech Mapping to verify your hearing devices are delivering the correct output to the ears and has a complete technology lab on site to service/repair most hearing aid brands.
+The AFA Institute offers a 45-day trial period for all new hearing aid fittings.
+Programming of all new hearing devices are verified using Real Ear probe microphone validation/ Speech Mapping to ensure the appropriate output at each amplified frequency is delivered to our patient's ears.
+The AFA Balance & Hearing Institute has a complete technology lab on site to service and perform minor repairs on most hearing aid brands

 - GN ReSound

 The AFA Balance & Hearing Institute is committed to improving the lives of our patients by providing compassionate care, patient education and outstanding service at affordable fees.
 From diagnostic hearing and balance evaluations to state-of-the-art hearing instrument fittings, we take pride in all that we do.
 The AFA Institute at A.T.
 Still University supports the provision of wellness and a higher standard of excellence through the education we provide our students, through our community service and through our service to our patients.

 Internet & Retail Hearing Aid Sales

 Audiologists and Hearing Aid Dealers: Who is Who?

 Not everyone who dispenses hearing aids is an audiologist.
 Consumers should do their homework about the professional they choose to work with before investing their time and money.